windytan/redsea/README.md

 [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder.
 It works with any [RTL-SDR](http://www.rtl-sdr.com/about-rtl-sdr/) USB radio stick using the `rtl_fm` tool.
-It can also decode raw ASCII bitstream, the hex format used by RDS Spy, and MPX input via a sound card.
+It can also decode raw ASCII bitstream, the hex format used by RDS Spy, and multiplex signals (MPX).

 RDS groups are printed to the terminal as line-delimited JSON objects or, optionally, undecoded hex blocks (`-x`).